vigneshuvi/Go-Micro-Service/README.md

 #### How to run unit test and see the code coverage?

 -   Open terminal and move to Go-Micro-Service folder
--	Run 'go test ./... -coverprofile=coverage.out' to generate coverage profile
+-	Run `go test ./... -coverprofile=coverage.out` to generate coverage profile
--   Seeing coverage output in html file use 'go tool cover -html=coverage.out'
+-   Seeing coverage output in html file use `go tool cover -html=coverage.out`

 ![alt text][code-coverage]